isabelstoddart/MS1QuantitativeData/README.md

 ## Iteration 2
 Iteration two of this project turned the above prototype into code.
 It also added a second element to the visualization, which is a portrait gallery to see all of the women and the topics they pertain to.
 I also added in portraits from the SAAM to gather more data.

-I have included screen shots below.
-The first shows the home page and the second and third show the graph and the portrait gallery.

 ![](QuantImage1.png)

 ![](QuantImage2.png)